epics-containers/epics-containers.github.io/docs/developer/explanations/decisions/0005-python-scripting.rst

 - python provides for much richer command line arguments
 - it is also much easier to provide rich help
 - managing errors is vastly improved with exception handling
-- the unit testing framework allows for 85% coverage in continuous integration
+- the unit testing framework allows good test coverage in continuous integration
 - complex string handling is a common requirement and is much easier in python
 - there is a clear versioning strategy and packages can be installed with pip, meaning that you can check which version of the script you are running and